 The Impact of Conflict and Assault on Psychiatric Nurses

-Dealing with violent, high risk patients day in, day out can take a real toll on the mental and physical wellbeing of nursing staff working in psychiatric services.
-Though each nurse's experience will be unique, most will face similar challenges and feel the effects of frequent violence and threatening behavior in their professional and personal lives.
+Dealing with violent, high-risk patients day in, and day out can take a real toll on the mental and physical well-being of nursing staff working in psychiatric services.
+Though each nurse’s experience will be unique, most will face similar challenges and feel the effects of frequent violence and threatening behavior in their professional and personal lives.